kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 - Request is proxied to an apiserver that is able to handle it
 - Validation that a request is proxied to the available peer if another eligible peer becomes unavailable

-Merged discovery tests:
+Peer-aggregated discovery tests:

-- Validation that the merged discovery endpoint correctly combines API groups and resources from multiple API servers with different served resources
+- Validation that the peer-aggregated discovery endpoint correctly combines API groups and resources from multiple API servers with different served resources
 - Validation of the Accept header negotiation, ensuring that by default we return the consolidated document, while `profile=unmerged` Accept header returns the local document

 ##### e2e tests